stefanoborini/book-modelviewcontroller/source/01_from_smartui_to_traditional_mvc/03_traditional_mvc.rst

 desirable, given that View and Controller are so dependent and tailored to each other that passing the Controller from outside is not profitable.

+FIXME
+The direct connection between View and Controller is needed for:
+1) the View initializes the controller with an instance of itself at creation
+2) the currently active controller can be found by traversing the view hierarchy